 Galgaduud, Hiran, MiddleShabelle, Lower Shabelle, Banadir, Bay, Bakol, Gedo and Lower Jubba regions

 In June 2020, SRCS, with the support of ICRC and technical support from NorCross, started a CBS project using Nyss as part of their emergency response to the Covid-19 pandemic in Galgaduud, Hiran, Middle Shabelle, Lower Shabelle, Banadir, Bay, Bakol, Gedoand Lower Jubba regions.
-This Covid-19 CBS project links into their existing contract tracing activities, and forms part of the larger work to limit community transmission of the virus and supporting the health care system in Somalia.
-As the Covid-19 pandemic spread to Somalia, the country was hit by large floods following heavy rains.
-In order to respond to this double threat, ICRC and SRCS quickly adapted their Covid-19 CBS response to include reporting on diarrhoeal diseases.
-In some camp settings, they have also included reporting on potential measles and unusual events.
+This Covid-19 CBS project links into the existing contact tracing activities, and forms part of the larger work to limit community transmission of the virus whilst supporting the health care system in Somalia.
+When the Covid-19 pandemic spread to Somalia, the country was also hit by severe floods following heavy rains.
+In order to respond to this double threat, SRCS and ICRC quickly adapted their CBS Covid-19 response to also include reporting on diarrhoeal diseases.
+In some camp settings, the team included reporting on potential measles and other unusual events as well.

-Currently, over 100 volunteers spread in nearly all regions of the country, are reporting in real time by sending an SMS to Nyss when they witness a health risk.
+Volunteers were trained and reported in real time by sending an SMS to Nyss when they witness a health risk.
 When a pre-established threshold of reports is reached, an automatic alert is sent through Nyss to health authorities and key ICRC staff.
-With this early warning, they can rapidly initiate a response and adapt their community activities to limit the spread.
-Meanwhile, the volunteers can initiate health promotion messages in the affected communities.
+With this early warning, they could rapidly initiate a response and adapt the community activities to limit the spread.
+The volunteers have initiated health promotion messages in the affected communities.
 After some months of implementation, part of the CBS activities were handed over to community health committees (CHC) to ensure sustainability of the activities.
 SRCS and CHC volunteers are working hand in hand to detect health risks in the covered villages.